ctu-fee-group/Christofel/docs/base/index.md

 With kos api and usermap api, caching is used.
 For every individual request to `Christofel.Api`, all the entities are cached.
 Pratically, only request for the person, student and its programme are made on each registration, once.
 This is even though there are more calls requesting data from the api.
 All those are for the same entities, so only one backing call to the api is made.

+### Least identification data stored in database

+The database shouldn't store data that is not necessary.
+For example, the programme and year of user are kept in Discord roles and the bot can update them on next authentication of the users, there is no need to also store them in the bot's database.
+This is important for cases where there would be a leak of the database, the data could give a lot of information to attackers.
+Currently the only link between CTU and Discord stored in the database is the ctu username.
+This username is used for actions such as listing courses for current semester.
+Additionally it's also a measure against harmful behavior of users, where the administrators could identify a person if deemed absolutely necessary.